Canon EOS 20d shutter count

 Ok, so I got a used DSLR.
 What I didn’t pay attention to was the fact that the shutter has a certain life cycle.
-According to sources on…google, the EOS 20D has a life expectancy of 100,000 shots.
+According to sources on –wait for it– Google, the EOS 20D has a life expectancy of 100,000 shots.
 Small number I thought.
 So I searched and searched, and after a while with good keywords comes this guide.

 - Hex Editor (XVI32 Preferred You can download it here FOR FREE!)